 Examine life at the cellular level.
-Find new ways to cure disease.
+Research new ways to cure disease.
 Survey marine organisms in their Puget Sound and Pacific Ocean habitats.
 Delve into the complex relationship between mathematical models and experimental results.
 Share your passion for science.

-Whether you want to study biology to prepare for a career in medicine or the health professions, for a teaching career in secondary schools, as part of your liberal arts education, or as a prerequisite for graduate study in science, Evergreen’s mixture of interdisciplinary study and hands-on lab and field research will teach you how to apply scientific principles to solving real-world problems.
+Biology and life sciences will prepare you for a career in medicine or the health professions, for a teaching career in secondary schools, or as a prerequisite for graduate study in science.
+As part of your liberal arts education, Evergreen’s mixture of interdisciplinary study and hands-on lab and field research will teach you how to apply scientific principles to solving real-world problems.

 Studying science at Evergreen is a different experience than what science majors get at most universities.
 Here biology, chemistry, physics, and other disciplines are woven together, providing a unique interdisciplinary education.
 From high-tech labs to field studies, you’ll develop an appreciation of the levels of organization of life, their diversity, and how physical, chemical, and geological processes have shaped life on earth.

 Numerous research students present their work at scientific meetings and have been authors on technical papers.